 What if Satoshi employed a similar trick?
 No one can say for sure, but this idea has been an empowering thought for a lot of women in development.
 New York Congresswoman Carolyn Maloney popularized the tagline “Satoshi is female” at an event for women in blockchain.

 Since its creation, Bitcoin has had a storied past, and not without scandals.
 Originally designed to be a decentralized and borderless alternative to fiat currency, Bitcoin has been slowly centralized to some degree.
 Large banks and financial institutions, for example, have begun opening crypto trading desks and custody services for crypto.

 Some would call this a “compromise,” a departure from Nakamoto’s original vision of a revolutionary platform that eschewed financial institutions.

-However, with the rise of “Bitcoin whales” who have large Bitcoin holdings, the cryptocurrency is said to have fallen under the control of the elite few yet again.
-These large investors control Bitcoin’s price in the markets and have the funds to put up mining farms for mining Bitcoin.
+However, with the rise of “Bitcoin whales” who own most Bitcoin, the cryptocurrency is said to have fallen under the control of the elite few yet again.
+These large investors control Bitcoin’s price in the markets and have the funds to put up Bitcoin mining farms.
 Consequently, the more miners, the more difficult the mining is (since the mathematical problems become more complicated).